campworkcoeman/campworkcoeman.org/boy-scouts/planning.md

 ## Pre-Camp Leaders Meeting

-Two pre-camp planning meetings will be scheduled for May; dates TBD.
+Pre-camp planning meetings are scheduled for Saturday, April 23^rd and Saturday, May 7^th; both meeting will begin at 1:30 PM in the camp Dining Hall.
+Each troop should send their camp Scoutmaster and Senior Patrol Leader to *one* of these meetings.
 All pre-camp planning information will be discussed related to programs, medical form requirements, and the Sunday check-in process.
 All troops should be represented at one of these meetings.